Kate-Vake/FindYou/README.md

-# FindYou
+# JobPortal
-CEN302- FindYou Project
+CEN302- JobPortal Project

 ## Introduction
-FindYou is designed to facilitate job posting and job search for both employers/recruiters and job seekers.
+JobPortal is designed to facilitate job posting and job search for both employers/recruiters and job seekers.
 It provides a platform for employers to advertise job openings and for job seekers to find relevant job opportunities.

 ## Functionality